 In their first appearance, Lrr and Ndnd are naked in their casual living room, only getting dressed when they go to bitch to Earth about one of their favorite shows being interrupted.
 Later episodes, while retaining their interests in Earth media, have them in their royal garb constantly and play up their evil overlord statuses, caring about significantly more important issues.

 Dale was also much more mellow (but still hated the American government) in the early days.
-Compare that to the insane conspiracy theorist in later seasons.
+He frequently spouted bizarre conspiracy theories but rarely acted on them.
+Compare that to the insane, scheming, often violent nutcase in later seasons.

-Even Bill was more calm and observant and less pathetic at first (even though he was still treated like a loser and constantly reminded that his life went to hell when his wife left him.
-Case in point: "Shins of the Father," when he was actually happy at Bobby's birthday until Dooley said, "Your wife divorced you").
+Even Bill was more calm and observant and less pathetic at first.note Even though he was still treated like a loser and constantly reminded that his life went to hell when his wife left him.
+Case in point: "Shins of the Father," when he was actually happy at Bobby's birthday until Dooley said, "Your wife divorced you".
 After his habits and personality changed and years of Flanderization followed, it's hard to believe the Bill from the first episode is the same as that from later ones.

 Hank is actually seen eating a charcoal-grilled burger in the first season, and actually admits it was the greatest burger he's ever eaten, despite being so in love with propane that he cares about it more than his lawn, his son, his niece, or even his wife.
 This would be unfathomable in later seasons, with his love of propane and hatred of all other forms of grilling/heating (one episode had him refer to butane as a "bastard gas").
 Granted he probably said it just to be nice to Kahn, but even with that in mind it's still bizarre to hear him say good things about any fuel other than propane.

 Bobby is also much different in early episodes.
-In the first couple seasons he was mainly a naive, kind of slow kid.
+In the first couple seasons, he was mainly a naive, kind of slow kid who was more a foil for Hank than a full-fledged character.
 By season 3 he started getting more development as a character.